pgniewko/Deep-Rock/README.md

 ACKNOWLEDGMENTS
 ===============
-Tomasz Konopczynski for help with the Keras implementation of the periodic boundary conditions padding.
+I thank Tomek Konopczynski for help with the Keras implementation of the periodic boundary conditions padding.